 All University of California Schools except UC Berkeley and UC Los Angeles

-The preliminary UC TAG Matrix (PDF) for Fall 2014 provides a list of participating campuses, eligibility criteria and campus-specific notes.
-Note this link is preliminary and changes may occur.
+The UC TAG Matrix will be available here in summer for Fall 2015.
+It provides a list of participating campuses, eligibility criteria and campus-specific notes.

 UC TAG Application